lingminhao/Machine-Learning-CS229-/README.md

 (2) [Stanford CS229 Lecture Videos](https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU)

 I did these problem sets to consolidate knowledge I learnt from (1) as a preparation towards [real life project](https://github.com/lingminhao/Explainable-Machine-Learning-Classification-using-Wing-Venation-Data).

+In addition to these, I obtained the Machine Learning Certificate by Coursera.